Bioethics, Law and Society (BETH5104)

-This unit of study begins by introducing students to intersections amongst health care, ethics, and the law.
-In particular students will explore the moral basis of law and the means by which law influences moral norms, clinical practice, and health policy.
+This unit of study begins by introducing students to intersections amongst health care practice, ethics, and the law.
+In particular students will explore the ethical and moral bases of law as well as how the law, in turn, influences moral norms, clinical practice, and health policy.
 Students learn how to critically read and analyse primary sources of law relevant to bioethics.
-Students will then examine a number of areas of law that have particular significance for bioethics and society including consent, tort law, competence, advance directives, maternal-foetal conflicts, abortion, reproduction, end-of-life-decision-making, genetics and infectious disease.
-All assessments must be completed to pass this Unit.
+Students will then examine a number of areas of law that have particular significance for bioethics and society including consent, tort law, competence, maternal-foetal conflicts, abortion, reproduction, mental health, end-of-life-decision-making, and genetics.

 Our courses that offer this unit of study

 - Graduate Certificate in Bioethics

 - Graduate Diploma in Medicine (Critical Care Medicine)

 - Graduate Diploma in Science in Medicine (Metabolic Health)